What is Appendicitis?

 • Inflammation from Intestinal Diseases: Bacterial or viral inflammation inside the digestive tract may affect the appendix.
 Some appendix issues can be linked to conditions such as Crohn’s disease.

-• Trauma: In some very rare cases, an injury to the abdomen can lead to appendicitis.
+• Trauma: In very rare cases, an injury to the abdomen can lead to appendicitis, though a direct causal relationship is not well established.

 The signs of appendicitis can vary, but common symptoms include: